amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- https://en.wikipedia.org/wiki/Associative_array -->
 <!-- https://medium.com/front-end-hacking/es6-map-vs-object-what-and-when-b80621932373 -->

 Maps, dictionaries, and associative arrays all describe the same abstract data type.
-But hash map implementations are distinct from tree map implementations in that one uses a hash table and one uses a binary search tree.
+But hash map implementations are distinct from treemap implementations in that one uses a hash table and one uses a binary search tree.

 > Hashtable is a data structure that **maps** keys to values